MicrosoftDocs/visualstudio-docs/docs/deployment/how-to-customize-the-default-web-page-for-a-clickonce-application.md

 3. Customize the page as desired and save it.

 4. Optional.
-To prevent Visual Studio from overwriting your customized publish Web page, uncheck **Automatically generate deployment web page after every publish** in the **Publish Options** dialog box.
+To prevent Visual Studio from overwriting your customized publish Web page, uncheck **Automatically generate deployment Web page after every publish** in the **Publish Options** dialog box.

 ## See also
  [ClickOnce security and deployment](../deployment/clickonce-security-and-deployment.md)